Four key financial benefits of renting in retirement versus buying

 Maintaining a property can be costly when you get older, especially if you get unexpected bills for things like a new boiler or new roof.

-Renters no longer have to worry about these things as the rent includes all services and maintenance, as well as the upkeep of the property and gardens.
+Renters no longer have to worry about these things as the renting with My Future Living includes all services and maintenance, as well as the upkeep of the property and gardens.
 People can also make savings on bills.
 Heating a smaller home with fewer rooms will be much cheaper than a large family home, plus apartments by their very nature tend to retain heat.